anthonyjcthomas/KnightsTourProblem/README.md

+## solveKTUtil
-The third function I made was the "solveKTUtil"  a recursive function where all the magic happens.
+recursive function where all the magic happens.